acaldwell710/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. How is a framework different than a library?

+--A framework provides structure as well as functionality to a website or application.
 2. What is a controller?

+--A controller is what essentially runs the website or application, without the controller, the program would not make sense.
 3. What is a view?

+--The view is the platform through which the audience is seeing the program.
 4. What is a single page application?

+--A single page application is a web application that presented solely on a singular HTML page.
 5. What is a directive in Angular?

+--A directive is basically an attribute or a marker that kind of gives direction to look out for this element or do this to this element, sometimes in the case of ng-model it even creates a variable.

 ## Git